-The RCS board audit and risk committee ("the committee") is an independent statutory committee appointed by the board of directors in terms of the Companies Act of South Africa.
+The RCS board audit and risk committee ("the committee") is an independent statutory committee appointed by the board of directors in terms of the Companies Act 71 of 2008 (Companies Act of South Africa).
 The committee comprises of one independent non-executive director, who is also the chairman of the committee, and two non-executive directors.